mamund/trump-said/docs/index.md

 A collection of utterances from the 47th president.

 ### 2025-03-17
-On March 17, 2025, President Donald Trump addressed escalating tensions with Yemen's Houthi rebels, stating:
+On March 17, 2025, President Donald Trump addressed escalating tensions with Yemen's Houthi rebels, stating:

 > "Every shot fired by the Houthis will be looked upon, from this point forward, as being a shot fired from the weapons and leadership of IRAN, and IRAN will be held responsible, and suffer the consequences, and those consequences will be dire!" ([cite](https://www.reuters.com/world/middle-east/us-piles-pressure-yemens-houthis-with-new-airstrikes-2025-03-17/))